dgaydukov/cert-aws/sa/files/sa.md

 Terminology
 * label - object/concept found in image based on description (for example, human/face/sun and so on..)
-* confidence score - number 0-100 that indicates the probability that prediction is correct
+* confidence score - number 0-100 that indicates the probability that prediction is correct Face recognition from video:
+* upload video to kinesis video using `PutMedia`
+* crete stream in rekognition using `CreateStreamProcessor` and provide 2 streams:
+    * input - kinesis video stream
+    * output - kinesis data stream (to store processed results) Once created it will start automatically monitor kinesis video stream and consume videos for face recognition.
+If you want to process images for face recognition:
+* use s3 as source
+* use ec2 to call `DetectFaces` api to process single image and store results in s3/redshift

 ###### Global Accelerator
 GA allows you to create 2 static anycast IP addresses and routing users to nearest server to them.